dockur/windows/readme.md

     - Wait until Windows finishes copying files and completes the installation.

-    - Once you see your desktop, open File Explorer and navigate to the CD-ROM drive (D:).
-Double-click on ```virtio-win-gt-x64``` and proceed to install the VirtIO drivers.
+    - Once you see your desktop, open File Explorer and navigate to the CD-ROM drive (E:).
+Double-click on ```virtio-win-gt-x64.msi``` and proceed to install the VirtIO drivers.

     - Now your Windows installation is ready for use.
 Enjoy it, and don't forget to star this repo!